Christopher Morel Player Props: Cubs vs. Giants

-Christopher Morel -- .036 average over his past 10 games -- will be in action for the Chicago Cubs versus the San Francisco Giants, with John Brebbia on the mound, on June 10 at 7:35 PM ET.
+Christopher Morel -- with an on-base percentage of .242 in his past 10 games, 81 points lower than his season-long percentage -- will be in action for the Chicago Cubs against the San Francisco Giants, with John Brebbia on the mound, on June 11 at 4:05 PM ET.

-In his last game he had a hitless performance (0-for-3) against the Giants.
+In his last game, he collected three RBI (going 2-for-4 with a home run) against the Giants.

 Christopher Morel Game Info & Props vs. the Giants